RECONCILIATION COLLECTIVE

 Huw Peacock | UTAS Aboriginal Alumni

-A Referendum Conversation Table was set-up to provide clear information and education about the upcoming First Nations Voice to Parliament referendum.
+A Referendum Conversation Table provided clear information and education about the First Nations Voice to Parliament referendum.